-A natural question is how education quality might have changed from 1980 to 2019, and potential implications for the results presented in this paper.
-The main source of concern is that if education quality has increased or decreased, then educational attainment becomes a biased measure of actual changes in the education of the labor force.
-If quality has changed, 1980 and 2019 levels of attainment are not comparable indicators anymore.
+A natural concern relates to changes in education quality, which could affect the results presented in this paper.
+If education quality has increased or decreased, then educational attainment becomes a biased measure of actual changes in the education of the labor force: 1980 and 2019 levels of attainment are not comparable indicators anymore.
 To make them comparable, one would need to adjust them for changes in quality by, for instance, re-expressing 2019 years of schooling in 1980 quality-adjusted equivalents.